EmbedJournal/embedjournal/_posts/2016-11-09-custom-rfs-beaglebone-black.md

 5. /lib

-/lib directory contains the shared libraries used the applications in the system.
+/lib directory contains the shared libraries used by the applications in the system.
 Often it contains the glibc/klibc, ld-linux shared libraries.
 It also contains the loadable kernel modules under /lib/modules which could be inserted into the system dynamically using modprobe/insmod commands.
 List of modules should be built while building the kernel using 'make modules' command.
-Modules could also be loaded automatically when the devices were attached to the system using some utilities.
+Modules could also be loaded automatically when the devices are attached to the system using some utilities.

 6. /usr

 /usr directory contains the userspace programs and data.
-In old unix implementations, this is the place where the home directories of all users were placed.
+In older unix implementations, this is the place where the home directories of all users were placed.
 It contains the necessary data, headers, libraries and also some programs like telnet, git etc...

 **Nice to have:**

 1. /proc

 /proc directory is based on procfs filesystem.
-It is a type of virtual file system which contains files based on the processes exist in the system.
+It is a type of virtual file system which contains files based on the processes existing in the system.
 There is no need to create any files under this directory, all files will be created once you mount the procfs in this directory.

 2. /sys

 /sys directory is based on sysfs filesystem.
 Like procfs, this is also a type of virtual file system based on the Kernel objects and its attributes.
 It is most widely used to interact with the device drivers like /dev directory.
 Drivers need to create sysfs entry, then it may contain files to send/receive data from the driver.
-For instance Led's in Beaglebone black could be configured using sysfs/class/leds.
+For instance LED's in Beaglebone black could be configured using sysfs/class/leds.

 3. /config